maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `@EnableWebFlux` now includes a declaration of a `WebSocketHandlerAdapter` bean.
 It should not interfere with any declared by the application due to a lower priority but if you have one, you can remove it.

+WebClient now wraps emitted exceptions in either a `WebClientWebClientRequestExceptionRequestException`, or a `WebClientResponseException`. `CodecExceptions` are not wrapped.
+See [gh-23842](https://github.com/spring-projects/spring-framework/issues/23842).

 ## Upgrading to Version 5.2